JeffreySarnoff/TimesDates.jl/README.md

+__this will be the repository__

+  simplifying, restructuring at JeffreySarnoff/NanoTimes.jl

+__that will be used to replace specifics here__

 # TimesDates
 ### Nanosecond Resolvable Times with Dates, or Times with Dates in TimeZones.
 #### Released under the MIT License.
 Copyright &copy; 2018 by Jeffrey Sarnoff.